 Since emplacement of Glen Canyon Dam, the Colorado River throughout Grand Canyon has been predominately characterized by cold hypolimnetic release waters (Wright et al. 2009) that negatively affect humpback chub by lengthening the egg incubation period, decreasing egg and larval survival, and slowing growth at all life stages (Hamman 1982, Clarkson and Childs 2000, Robinson and Childs 2001, Coggins and Pine 2010).
 These factors are considered to have caused range contraction and decreases in abundances of humpback chub in Grand Canyon (Kaeding and Zimmerman 1983, Douglas and Marsh 1996, USFWS 2002).
+Likewise, warmer mainstem waters that have occurred more often since about 2003 have likely led to population and range expansion during the post 2006 timeframe.
 Because of the need to conserve and recover this relict species, several studies have focused on estimating population abundance of the LCR population (Douglas and Marsh 1996, Coggins et al. 2006, Coggins and Walters 2009, Van Haverbeke et al. 2013).